Sikorsky H-34: Post-Vietnam War

 The H-34 remained in service with United States Army and Marine Corps aviation units into the late 1960s; at this time it was also standard equipment in Marine Corps Reserve, Army Reserve and Army National Guard aviation units, eventually being replaced by the UH-1 Iroquois utility helicopter.
 Sikorsky terminated all production activities in 1968, a total of 1,821 having been built.
 All H-34 helicopters were retired from service in the U.S. military by the early 1970s; the type having the distinction of being the last piston-engined helicopter to be operated by the Marine Corps.
 On 3 September 1973, the last flight of a USMC UH-34 occurred as Bureau Number 147191 which had been formally assigned to Headquarters Squadron, FMF Pacific was flown from Quantico, Virginia to MCAS New River to be placed on static display.

 France

 France purchased an initial batch of 134 Choctaws; these were shipped in kit-form from the United States and locally assembled by Sud-Aviation.
-Later, a further 166 were domestically manufactured by Sud-Aviation; these were operated by the French Army Light Aviation (Army), French Naval Aviation (Navy) and Air force.
+Later, a further 166 were domestically manufactured by Sud-Aviation; these were operated by theFrench Naval Aviation (Navy) and Air force.

 United Kingdom

 The Wessex was used as an anti-submarine and utility helicopter with the Royal Navy and as a transport and search and rescue helicopter with the Royal Air Force.
 British Wessex saw action in several conflicts: Falklands, Oman, Borneo, Aden, etc.

+The twin-turbine Wessex served into the 21st century, and was one of the longest serving and successful of the H-34 types.